rticommunity/rticonnextdds-connector-js/README.md

 $ npm install rticonnextdds-connector
 ```

-When the installation is complete, cd into your node_modules directory and have a look at .
+When the installation is complete, cd into the node_modules directory.

 ### Available examples
-You can find several sets of examples in this directory: [examples/nodejs](examples/nodejs)
+You can find several sets of [examples](examples/nodejs) in the node_modules directory:

  * **simple**: shows how to write samples, how to read/take, and how to use event-based reading.
  * **transform**: shows how to write a simple transformation using *Connector*.
 This is also a good place to understand how to use the setFromJSON and getJSON APIs to interact with samples and instances.